-As to the other, she has forsaken love, and all its a pomps and vanities.
-She is married and lives in great retirement.
-She is one of the chief a ladies bountiful so of her district.
+As to the other, she has forsaken love, and all its " pomps and vanities. " She is married and lives in great retirement.
+She is one of the chief " ladies bountiful " of her district.

 We reprint the procès-verbal of the encounter: